veluca93/fpnge/README.md

 180 to 800 MP/s on a Threadripper 3970x, depending on compile time settings and content.

-At the moment, only RGB input is supported.
+At the moment, only RGB(A) input is supported.